Buch, Englisch, 414 Seiten, Previously published in hardcover, Format (B × H): 155 mm x 235 mm, Gewicht: 645 g

 Verlag: Springer

 For over a decade, software process improvement (SPI) has been promoted as an approach to improve systematically the way software is developed and managed.
-Mostly this research and the relevant experience reports have been focussed on large software companies.
+Mostly this research and the relevant experience reports have focused on large software companies.
+This book collects the main results from four Norwegian industrial research and development projects on SPI carried out between 1996 and 2005.
+It concentrates on small and medium-sized companies, typically characterized by fast-changing environments.

 Zielgruppe